 Global Investigative Journalism Network (GIJN)

 The Global Investigative Journalism Network is the world’s premier international association of investigative reporting organizations.
-The Network’s membership comprises 155 nonprofits in 68 countries.
+The Network’s membership comprises 182 nonprofits in 77 countries.
 GIJN’s mission includes sponsoring global and regional conferences, training, providing resources and advice, and promoting best practices in investigative and data journalism.
-The GIJN Help Desk has provided assistance to over 3,000 journalists in 100 countries.
+The GIJN Help Desk has provided assistance to over 7,000 journalists in 100 countries, while GIJN’s regional editors spread the latest news in eight languages a day.
 GIJN was founded in 2003 when more than 300 journalists gathered for the second Global Investigative Journalism Conference in Copenhagen.
 Membership is open to non-profit media organizations, or their equivalent, that support investigative or data journalism.